dapr/quickstarts/state_management/javascript/sdk/README.md

 This quickstart includes one service:

-- Go client service `order-processor`
+- Node client service `order-processor`

 This quickstart includes one service: